mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/troubleshooting/diagnostictools/index.md

 ## Running commands within containers

-A useful tool for diagnosing the task state is the ability to run arbitrary commands within the task.
+A useful tool for diagnosing the task state is the ability to run commands within the task.
 The available tools for doing this are as follows:

 DC/OS 1.9 introduced the task `exec command`, which can be used to run.

 ### Prerequisites

    - SSH keys for accessing your configured cluster (such as via `ssh-add`).
 SSH is used behind the scenes to get into the cluster.
-   - A recent version of the [DC/OS CLI](https://docs.mesosphere.com/1.11/cli/) with support for the `task exec` command
+   - A recent version of the [DC/OS CLI](https://docs.mesosphere.com/latest/cli/) with support for the `task exec` command

 ### Using `dcos task exec`